Diabetes Management: Mobile Phone Applications Used Within Healthcare Systems for Type 1 Diabetes Self-Management

 Hou C, Carter B, Hewitt J, Francisa T, Mayor S. Do mobile phone applications improve glycemic control (HbA1c) in the self-management of diabetes?
 A systematic review, meta-analysis, and GRADE of 14 randomized trials.
 Diabetes Care 2016; 39:2089-95.

+The review included four studies that targeted patients with type 1 diabetes (search period January 1996 June 2015).
 The CPSTF finding is based on results from the published review, additional information from the included studies, and expert input from team members and the CPSTF.

 Summary of Results

-- Compared with usual care, mobile phone apps implemented in healthcare settings reduced blood glucose levels (A1c) by 0.9% and 1.4% (2 studies).
+- Compared with usual care, mobile phone apps implemented in healthcare settings reduced blood glucose levels (A1c) by 0.9% and 1.4% (2 studies)

-- Less time needed to learn the same materials (apps took a median of 6 hours, control groups took a median of 12 hours)
+- Compared with teaching carbohydrate counting to patients face-to-face, teaching the same techniques through mobile phone apps resulted in similar reductions in A1c levels and less time needed to learn the same materials (apps took a median of 6 hours, control groups took a median of 12 hours)

 Summary of Economic Evidence